 - Whole bean coffee is not a type of grind per se, but it is essential to know the term.
-Whole bean refers to coffee that is un-ground and the best choice for fresh coffee prepared at home.
+Whole bean refers to un-ground coffee and is the best choice for fresh coffee prepared at home.

-- Coarse perk grind is a coarse grind that is best for immersion brewing methods where water has a lot of contact with the coffee while brewing.
+- Coarse grind is best for immersion brewing methods where water has a lot of contact with the coffee while brewing.
 A coarse perk grind should have the texture of Poipu Beach sand – gritty and granular grains you can see with the naked eye.
 Compare to sea salt crystals.

-- Auto drip grind is a medium grind and the most common size you'll find at the grocery store or on the shelf at your corner coffee shop.
-Auto drip or medium grinds work best in automatic home brewers.
-Auto drip grinds should be about the size and texture of fine beach sand or flaky sea salt.
+- Medium is the best grind size for automatic drip brewers and the most common size you'll find at the grocery store or on the shelf at your corner coffee shop.
+Medium grinds work best in automatic home brewers and should resemble the size and texture of fine beach sand or flaky sea salt.

-- Turkish grind is an extra-fine, powdery grind used for making Turkish coffee.
-The consistency should resemble all-purpose flour or bakers cocoa powder.
+- Extra fine is a powdery grind used for making Turkish coffee.
+The consistency should resemble all-purpose flour or baker's cocoa powder.

 - Immersion brewing includes methods such as French Press, percolator, and coffee cupping.
 During immersion brewing, ground coffee has contact with the water for an extended time, so a coarse or medium-coarse grind is most effective and flavorful.

-- Manual brewing includes pour-over, Chemex, and other cone filtered methods where water is poured by hand over the ground coffee.
-Manual brewing gives you more flexibility and room to experiment to find out what you like since you control water flow.
-Try a course perk grind and a slower pour or a medium-fine cone grind and a faster pour to see what you like best.
+- Pour Over includes Hario pour-over, Chemex, and other cone-filtered methods where water is poured by hand over the ground coffee.
+Manual brewing gives you more flexibility and room to experiment and determine what you like since you control water flow.
+Try a medium coarse grind for multi-cup brewers like the Chemex or a medium-fine grind for single-cup pour overs like the Hario or traditional AeroPress.

 - Pressure extraction brewing includes espresso brewing and Aeropress methods.
-Pressure extraction forces hot water through tightly packed and finely ground coffee to produce a robust shot with a silky layer of foam on top known as crema.
-Use espresso or fine grind to get that straight-from-the-barista flavor and texture.
+Pressure extraction forces hot water through tightly packed and finely ground coffee to produce a robust shot with a silky layer of foam on top, known as crema.
+Use a fine grind to get that straight-from-the-barista flavor and texture.

-- Cold brewing coffee is a little bit different since there is no heat to expedite the brewing process.
-Because cold brewing coffee takes up to 8 hours, it is important to use an extra coarse grind that resembles roughly cracked peppercorns.
+- Cold brewing coffee is slightly different since there is no heat to expedite the brewing process.
+Because cold brewing coffee takes up to 8 hours, it is important to use a coarse grind that resembles cracked peppercorns.

-- Turkish coffee is made by combining extra finely ground coffee with sugar, water, and spices and boiling in a small pot.
+- Turkish coffee combines extra finely ground coffee with sugar, water, and spices, boiling it in a small pot.
 An extra-fine grind is essential because Turkish coffee is served unfiltered.